chingh20/EatUp/README.md

 6. Lost & Found Section
     - Users can post images or descriptions to search for certain food, other users and web owners will help to respond.
     - Users are able to vote for answers they think are correct.

+**Timeline of Implementations**
+Features to be completed by end of May:

+Login page
+- “Reset Password” function where a link will be sent to the user’s email to change their password.
+- Email and password used to log into user account
+- Only verified accounts can log in.

+Home page
+- Logout function available
+- Coloured Maps for each user

+Signups

+- Email, password and username used to signup a new account
+- Checks if email and username are available to use
+- Checks if email and password are valid

+Features to be completed by end of June:

+Home page
+- Complete theme selection
+- Customised map markers that contains user's posts linked to that location
+- Map markers for user's "Want to go!" places
+- Able to publish posts

+Post Feeds
+- Complete public post feeds view, include functions such as set post as "Want to go!" places and like posts
+- Able to view following users' maps

+Search engine
+- deploy search engine to find food places and other users

+*We will include further timeline for extension features later based on our progress of the above core features*

 ## <a name="program-flow"></a>4.
 Program Flow